MichaelFraser99/go-jose/README.md

 ```

 ## JWTs
-This library includes a method for easily signing a jwt from provided signer implementation, head map, and body map
+This library includes two methods for jwt handling

+The first is for signing a jwt from provided signer implementation, head map, and body map

 If the head does not include the `typ` claim, the method will insert a value of "JWT"